-We would also like to note that responses to drought situations are included when agencies complete their Urban Water Management Plans.
+We would also like to note that responses to drought situations are included when YLWD completes the Urban Water Management Plan.
 Responses must include supply analyses for normal years, single dry years and multiple dry years and must also include drought response measures for up to a 50% level of shortage.
 The Urban Water Management Plans address many of the issues raised by the Grand Jury.